telerik/blazor-docs/components/grid/columns/command.md

 The `OnClick` handler of the commands receives an argument of type `GridCommandEventArgs` that exposes the following properties:

 * `IsCancelled` - set this to true to prevent the operation if the business logic requires it.
 * `Item` - the model item the grid row is bound to.
 You can use it to access the model fields and methods in order to preform the actual data source operations.
+Applicable for buttons in a row, not in a toolbar.
 * `IsNew` - a boolean field indicating whether the item was just added through the grid interface.

 >tip For handling CRUD operations we recommend that you use the grid events (`OnEdit`, `OnUpdate`, `OnCancel`, `OnCreate`).
 The `OnClick` handler is available for the built-in commands to provide consistency of the API.

->tip The event handlers use `EventCallback` and can be syncronous or async.
-This example shows async versions, and the signature for the syncrhronous handlers is `void MyHandlerName(GridCommandEventArgs args)`.
+>tip The event handlers use `EventCallback` and can be synchronous or async.
+This example shows async versions, and the signature for the synchronous handlers is `void MyHandlerName(GridCommandEventArgs args)`.

 >caption Example of adding and handling command columns for inline editing of a grid